adjtomo/seisflows/docs/manual/manual.rst

 System Configuration
 ====================

-SeisFlows can run on SLURM, PBS TORQUE, and PBS Pro clusters.
-For debugging, an option to run simulations in serial is also provided.
+SeisFlows can run on SLURM, PBS, and LSF (coming soon) clusters.

-While there are many similarities between job management systems, there are also many differences.
-Our approach to such differences is to try to hide them behind a consistent Python interface.
-For example, by creating a thin Python layer over system commands such as ``qsub`` on PBS or ``sbatch`` on SLURM, it is possible to abstract the machinery for submitting and managing jobs.
+To make SeisFlows work across different environments, our approach is to wrap system commands with a thin Python layer.
+To handle job submission, for example, we wrap the PBS command ``qsub`` and the SLURM command ``sbatch`` with a  python utility called `system.submit`.
+The result is a consistent python interface across different clusters.

-Besides different job submission and management systems, different filesystem configurations may exist as well.
 Filesystem settings can be adjusted by modifying values in the ``PATH`` dictionary, which is populated from ``paths.py``.
 Output files and temporary files, by default, are written to the working directory.
 If a value for ``PATH.GLOBAL`` is supplied, temporary files are written there instead.
-If each compute node has its own local filesystem and if a value for ``PATH.LOCAL`` is supplied, some temporary files will be written to ``PATH.LOCAL`` and others to ``PATH.GLOBAL``.
+If each compute node has its own local filesystem, a value for ``PATH.LOCAL`` can be supplied so that temporary files required only for a local process need not be written to the global filesystem.

 As the size of an inversion grows, scalability and fault tolerance become increasingly important.
-If a single forward simulation spans more than one node, users must select ``pbs_lg_job`` or ``slurm_lg_job`` system configurations in ``parameters.py``.
-If a forward simulation fits onto a single node, users must select ``pbs_lg_job`` or ``slurm_sm_job`` instead.
+If a single forward simulation spans more than one node, users must select ``pbs_lg`` or ``slurm_lg`` system configurations in ``parameters.py``.
+If a forward simulation fits onto a single node, users should select ``pbs_sm`` or ``slurm_sm`` instead.

-In writing system interfaces, the approach taken by SeisFlows developers has been to write lightweight Python wrappers on top of PBS and SLURM commands.
-For some cases involving nonstandard cluster configurations or restrictive usage policies, heavyweight solutions may be required instead.
-Users are referred to distributed computing projects such as SAGA or PATHOS for ideas.
+In SeisFlows, the overall approach to solving system interface problems is to use lightweight Python wrappers.
+For complex cluster configurations, heavier-weight solutions may be required.
+Users are referred to SAGA or Pegasus projects for ideas.